-In my dissertation, I take a leader-based approach to the formation and management of armed rebel organizations.
-Using original data, I leverage meaningful variation in rebel leadership to explain how rebel leaders influence group mobilization, organizational structure, and the risk of fragmentation.
+In my working book project, I take a leader-based approach to the management of armed rebel organizations.
+Using original data, I leverage meaningful variation in rebel leadership to explain how rebel leaders influence critical conflict processes, including the forms and intensity of violence and conflict outcome.

 When not at my desk, I enjoy baseball, fly fishing, and cooking.
 I live in Athens, GA.